NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/interface/api/_index.md

 ## File Upload Process

-The file upload process in the Digital Preservation Submission Service follows these steps:
+The file upload process in the Digital Preservation Submission Service consists of the following steps:

 1. **Register a file** by making a POST request to `/contracts/{contractId}/submissions/{submissionId}/files` with file metadata
-2. **Receive a pre-signed URL** in the response, which is valid for a limited time (typically 1 hour)
+2. **Receive a pre-signed upload URL** in the response, which is valid for a limited time (typically 1 hour)
 3. **Upload the file content** directly to our S3 compatible storage using the pre-signed URL with an HTTP PUT request

 ### Pre-signed URL Usage